Travels from: New York, NY

 A National Magazine Award finalist and recipient of honors from the Open Society Institute, National Association of Black Journalists (for work in Uganda and Rwanda), the Freedom Center, Congressional Black Caucus, and The Carter Center (for research on mental health trauma among rape survivors), among others, Briggs' book Innocents Lost: When Child Soldiers Go To War won accolades in 2005, and took readers into the personal journeys of child soldiers and war-affected children in Rwanda, Uganda, Afghanistan, Sri Lanka and Colombia.

-A past consultant for the UN Special Session on Children, Seeds of Peace, Oxfam USA, Amnesty International, and the Enough Project, in the DRC, he has served as an adjunct professor of investigative journalism at the New School for Social Research, and was a George A. Miller Visiting Professor in the Department of African and African-American Studies at the University of Illinois: Champaign-Urbana.
+He has served as an adjunct professor of investigative journalism at the New School for Social Research, and was a George A. Miller Visiting Professor in the Department of African and African-American Studies at the University of Illinois: Champaign-Urbana.

 "Jimmie Briggs is passionate and personally driven to bring the message of stopping violence towards women (and all people) to communities and college campuses like ours.
 His compassion for all people is very apparent in his verbal and non-verbal communication, and he handled our students very well with some of their thoughtful and analytical questions."